sjowens1988/Sparse-Data/README.md

 LogitModelOver=LogisticRegression()
 LogitModelOver.fit(X_over,y_over)
 ```
-We use the estimators the were derived from the over sampled data on our original test data set and see how it performs.
+We use the estimators that were derived from the over sampled data on our original test data set and see how it performs.
 ```
 y_pred_over=LogitModelOver.predict(X_test)
 OverLogitAccuracy=accuracy_score(y_test,y_pred_over)